elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Client Side Attacks

-- The primary method used in a client side attack is a Trojan
+- The primary vector used in a client side attack is a Trojan
-  - Trojans are malicious code masquerading a trusted application
+  - Trojans are malicious code masquerading a trusted application or modify existing trusted applications
   - One of the most common client side attacks
-  - Enables other attacks like session hijacking and manipulator in the middle
+  - Enables other attacks like _session hijacking_ and _manipulator in the middle_
-- Other client side attacks are worms and viruses
+- Other client side attack components are worms and viruses
-  - Not normally used in targeted attacks so we won't discuss them in this session
+  - Worms and viruses are used to propagate malware across systems
+  - The payload of a worm or virus is often a Trojan

 ![](../images/TrojansVirusesWorms.png)